-The School Board's fiduciary funds are presented in the fiduciary fund financial statements by type.
+The School Board's fiduciary fund is considered a custodial fund and is presented in the fiduciary fund financial statements.
 Since by definition these assets are being held for the benefit of a third party and cannot be used to address activities or obligations of the Government, these funds are not incorporated into the government-wide statements.